 Dorado have long been one of the most admired fish in South America; but for many years they were lesser-known to the rest of the world.
-In recent times they’ve found fame with traveling fly fishers who appreciate solid grabs on streamers and exciting sight-fishing opportunities.
+Recently, they’ve found fame with traveling fly anglers who appreciate solid takes on streamers and exciting sight-fishing opportunities.

-Although the dorado’s body is similar to a salmon’s, the two species are not related.
-Unlike salmon, never swim to the ocean.
-And while its common name is similar, the dorado is a freshwater gamefish and not to be confused with the saltwater “dolphin fish” (called ‘el dorado’ in many Spanish-speaking countries).
+Although the Dorado’s body is similar to a salmon’s, the two species are not related.
+Unlike salmon, these fish never swim to the ocean.
+And while its common name is similar, the Dorado is a freshwater gamefish and not to be confused with the Mahi-Mahi which is also called ‘El Dorado’ in many Spanish-speaking countries.

-Dorado typically range in size from 5 to 10 pounds.
+Dorado typically range in size from 5-to-10 pounds.
 In some fisheries, much larger fish are common.
 The dorado is an acrobatic jumper and a prodigious fighter.
 Once fooled with a fly, their arm-wrenching strike is a testament to their ferocity.
-Join us at Pira Lodge, Suinda Lodge, or on the Delta and experience the pull for yourself.
+Join us at Pirá Lodge, Suindá Lodge, Delta Eco-Lodge or at Paraná River Outfitters and experience their power for yourself.